Amb02/PIDR/README.md

 # PIDR
-private repository for the TNCY-2A-PIDR, by Marceau DIDA and Ambroise BAUDOT
+Repository for the TNCY-2A-PIDR, by Marceau DIDA and Ambroise BAUDOT